Gurman8r/ML/README.md

 ML uses OpenGL 4.6.
 Try updating your graphics drivers if you're having difficulties.

-Currently building for Windows with Vs2019.
+Currently building for Windows with VS2019.
-If you have Visual Studio 2019 installed on your system the runtime library is also most likely installed.
-Otherwise you can download the VC++ Runtime here. https://www.itechtics.com/microsoft-visual-c-redistributable-versions-direct-download-links/
+If you already have VS2019 installed on your system the VC++ runtime library is also most likely installed, otherwise you can download it here. https://www.itechtics.com/microsoft-visual-c-redistributable-versions-direct-download-links/

 # Projects